-The NOBULL Canvas Trainer delivers a simplistic and consistent performance and construction.
-This model is suggested to have a “less is more” type of feeling which I can understand now after testing these shoes in the gym and on a daily basis.
-As a fan of the NOBULL Trainer, I was super excited to put the NOBULL Canvas Trainer to the test.
+I can understand that now after testing these shoes in the gym and in a daily wear context.
+As a fan of the OG NOBULL Outwork, I was super excited to put the NOBULL Canvas Trainer to the test.

 Who Should Invest In the NOBULL Canvas Trainer?

-The NOBULL Canvas Trainer is an interesting shoe and it doesn’t perform like the tried and true normal NOBULL Trainer.
-The Canvas Trainer has a much more dense rubber sole and slightly more rigid canvas upper which makes it a solid performer in slightly different settings compared to other NOBULL Trainers.
+The Canvas Trainer has a much more dense rubber sole and slightly more rigid canvas upper which makes it a solid performer in slightly different settings compared to other NOBULL shoes.

 If you’re interested in this shoe for lifting, daily wear, and casual cross-training then I think you’ll like this shoe.
 It looks aesthetic and clean with pants and shorts and under the barbell, it works great at limiting overall compression.
-For the bodybuilding, recreational, and powerlifting-focused lifter, you’ll enjoy this model and I somewhat see it as a more durable Vans.

-Do note though, this model will be capped with its running, plyometric, and overall CrossFit abilities due to its slightly heavier and clunkier construction.
+Do note though, that this model will be capped with its running, plyometric, and overall CrossFit abilities due to its slightly heavier and clunkier construction.

 NOBULL Canvas Trainer Pros